Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Methods

 \subsection{Network Structure}

-The proposed methods are validated on widely used event classification tasks with a stacked network including Event2Vec, Backbone and Classification Head.
-Details can be found in Appendix \ref{appendix: Model Structures and Hyper-parameters}.
+Figure~\ref{figure:network-structure} illustrates the network architecture, including (a) the spatial embedding architecture of event2vec, (b) the temporal embedding architecture of event2vec, and (c) the architecture of the entire network.
+Details can be found in Appendix~\ref{appendix:model-structures-and-hyperparameters}.

-\textbf{Event2Vec: }The spatial embedding module $\phi$ consists of 3 linear layers.
+\textbf{Event2Vec: }The spatial embedding module $\phi$ consists of three linear layers.
 It gradually increases the number of features as $3 \rightarrow \frac{D}{4}$, $\frac{D}{4} \rightarrow \frac{D}{2}$ and $\frac{D}{2} \rightarrow D$.
 Layer Normalization \citep{ba2016layer} layers are also inserted after each linear layer to stabilize training.
 A ReLU activation is placed after the first two Layer Normalizations.
-The temporal embedding module has a similar structure to the spatial embedding module, except that it replaces linear layers with depth-wise convolutional layers with a kernel size of 3 and a stride of 1, and the numbers of channels gradually increase as $1 \rightarrow \frac{D}{4}$, $\frac{D}{4} \rightarrow \frac{D}{2}$ and $\frac{D}{2} \rightarrow D$.
+The temporal embedding module has a similar structure to the spatial embedding module, except that it replaces linear layers with one-dimensional convolutional layers with a kernel size of 3 and a stride of 1.
+The first convolution maps the scalar interval sequence to $\frac{D}{4}$ channels, and the following two convolutions are depthwise convolutions.
+The number of channels gradually increases as $1 \rightarrow \frac{D}{4}$, $\frac{D}{4} \rightarrow \frac{D}{2}$ and $\frac{D}{2} \rightarrow D$.

-\textbf{Backbone: } Backbone is constructed by stacking multiple Transformer blocks, which consists of a self-attention, a feed-forward network composed of two fully connected layers and an optional pooling to reduce the sequence length.
+\textbf{Backbone: }The backbone is constructed by stacking multiple Transformer blocks, each of which consists of a self-attention layer, a feed-forward network composed of two fully connected layers, and an optional pooling layer to reduce the sequence length.
 We employ the Forgetting Transformer \citep{lin2025forgetting} as the self-attention in the backbone.
-Linear attentions such as Gated Linear Attention \cite{pmlr-v235-yang24ab} can also be employed with slight accuracy drop, the results of which are reported in Appendix \ref{appendix: Accuracy with Different Types of Self-Attention}.
+Linear attentions such as Gated Linear Attention \citep{pmlr-v235-yang24ab} can also be employed with a slight accuracy drop, the results of which are reported in Appendix~\ref{appendix:accuracy-with-different-types-of-self-attention}.
 It is important to recognize that the forgetting gates in Forgetting Transformer are order-sensitive.
-To enhance the learning capability, we extend the Forgetting Transformer to a parameter-shared bi-directional formulation.
-Further details are provided in Appendix \ref{appendix: Bi-directional Linear Attentions}.
+To enhance the learning capability, we extend the Forgetting Transformer to a parameter-shared bidirectional formulation.
+Further details are provided in Appendix~\ref{appendix:bi-directional-linear-attentions}.

 \textbf{Classification Head: }We employ an average pooling layer to aggregate features across all positions in the sequence.
 Then a linear layer is used to make a classification decision.